<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=778106407265440&amp;ev=PageView&amp;noscript=1">

 When choosing someone to manage your investments, you need to ensure that the individual is the right one for the job.
 After all, your future security is on the line.
 One choice you have to make is whether to work through a trust company as your investment manager or as a broker.

-Related Blog: What Does a Trust Company Do?
+Related Blog: 3 Things to Consider When Choosing a Trust Company

 The first area where an investment adviser and a broker differ is in the scope of the work.
 As mentioned earlier, brokers are more transaction-based.
 Their primary goal is to sell products that will help you reach your financial goals.
 While brokers may provide advice and consult with their clients, most of their work consists of buying and selling investment products.